Identity & Inclusion

 - Research your host country’s history, culture, laws, and demographics.
 You can also utilize online resources, including social media, that offer advice, personal narratives, and other information.
 Be sure to evaluate all of your resources carefully.

 - Contact an Illinois Abroad Ambassador who has studied abroad in your host country or shares a similar identity.

 Share Your Story

-If you had an impactful experience abroad that was influenced by aspects of your identity, feel free to share those experiences with us through the Student Perspectives Questionnaire in My Study Abroad.
+If you had an impactful experience abroad that was influenced by aspects of your identity, feel free to share those experiences through the Student Perspectives Questionnaire in My Study Abroad.
 Responses to the questionnaire will remain anonymous, but may be shared on the online program pages for prospective study abroad students to read.
-If you would like to share your experiences with an IAGE staff member, contact your Education Abroad Coordinator or the Coordinator for Exchange and Student Initiatives.
+If you would like to share your experiences with a staff member, please reach out!